How To Reduce Employee Attrition? 9 Proven Ways For Organizations in 2022

 Attrition Rate = (No. of employees resigned/No. of employees at the start of the month + no. of employees joined - no. of employees resigned ) x 100

-Attrition is also referred to as the loss of customer or clients due to a limitation in the scope of the product or service and are not replaced by the subsequent generation.
-This is usally reffered to as customer attrition.
+Attrition is also referred to as the loss of customers or clients due to limited product or service scope and is not replaced by the subsequent generation.
+This is usually referred to as customer attrition.
+Customer attrition can hurt an organization's revenue generation as you lose a loyal customer base.

 1. Voluntary Resignation

-This is the type of attrition where the employees leave on their own.
-The employees leaving the company generally leave due to a variety of reasons.
+It is the type of attrition where the employees leave on their own.
+The employees leaving the company generally have a variety of reasons.
+Some of them are listed below:

 - Better Pay in a different organization.